They say…

 It was originally a Sydney beer, from Tooth’s brewery, once one of Australia’s oldest companies, established in 1835 by an emigrant from Kent who adopted that county’s white horse symbol, Invicta, as his logo.
 Struggling by the early 1980s, the brewery fell into the hands of asset strippers and was sold off in 1983 to Carlton & United, who were themselves in the throes of being taken over by megabrewer Fosters, now a subsidiary of multinational SAB-Miller.
 In 2005 the Sydney site was closed, and the brewery has since been demolished and redeveloped as housing, though the gate with its Invicta trademark has been preserved.
 Sheaf also remains as a niche brand, thanks in part to its longstanding cult following in the US, though its production has been relocated to the main brewery in Melbourne.

 Assuming that it’s still made to the same recipe reported by Jackson and Protz, the is warm fermented from pale and crystal barley malts, with unmalted roast barley and a hop bitterness of 35 IBU, though thanks to the roasted malt the flavour is sterner than this figure might suggest.
-It pours thick and near-black, with a thick dark beige head and a very striking, slightly estery, and vanilla aroma with notes of raisins and coffee.
+It pours thick and near-black, with a thick dark beige head and a very striking, slightly estery, chocolate and vanilla aroma with notes of raisins and coffee.
 The rich chocolate palate is smooth and luxurious, with malt loaf, lightly burry hops, some unusual fruit notes and quite a bite of roast.
 Firm charred notes develop over chocolate and coffee flavours in an impressively long and quite salty finish, with a late tinge of banana.

 “The name has now lost its teeth,” wrote Jackson in 1993, referring to Fosters’ removal of the Tooth brand from the label, “although the retains its bite.”
 I’m glad to confirm the continuing truth of that statement.
 The few rare traditional specialist brands like this that survive among the portfolios of multinationals lead a precarious existence: let’s hope that, like the white horse of Kent, Sheaf Stout remains unvanquished.